 But someone may well say, “You have faith, and I have works; show me your faith without the works, and I will show you my faith by my works.”
 You believe that God is one.
 You do well; the demons also believe, and shudder.
 But are you willing to recognize, you foolish fellow, that faith without works is useless?
 (Jas.
 2:18-20).

-The Jews of James’ day were proud to verbalize their faith in one of their cardinal doctrines, that God is one (see Deut.
+The Jews of James’ day were proud to verbalize their faith in one of their cardinal doctrines, that God is one (Deut.
 6:4).
 James chided them for their dead faith in the one God, saying that demons believed the same doctrine, but their faith was evident by their actions—they shuddered!
-Only foolish people, wrote James, think that faith without works is anything but useless.
+Only foolish people, wrote James, think faith without works is anything but useless.
 Unfortunately, many professing Christians are very foolish in this regard.
-Many of them are preachers and theologians.
+(Many of them are popular preachers and theologians.)

 James then cited two Old Testament examples of living faith: